icalvo/icalvo.github.io/_drafts/logging.markdown

 Usually, implementors create a single logger instance per category, with the help of a `ConcurrentDictionary`.
 It is also at this level that the scopes are tracked.
 In this way all the loggers provided will have the same scope breadcrumb available.

 # Console logging
 The starting point of console logging is `ConsoleLoggerProvider`.
 This provider returns instances of `ConsoleLogger`.
-This logger uses an implementation of the abstract class `ConsoleFormatter` to actually format and print the messages.
-All `ConsoleFormatter` has one abstract method:
+This logger uses an implementation of the abstract class `ConsoleFormatter` to actually format and print the messages. `ConsoleFormatter` has just one abstract method:

 ```csharp
 public abstract void Write<TState>(in LogEntry<TState> logEntry, IExternalScopeProvider scopeProvider, TextWriter textWriter);